tetean/CSP-Gym/README.md

 </h4>

-# CSP Gym: A Reinforcement Learning Environment for Crystal Structure Prediction
+# No-Data-Driven Crystal Structure Prediction via Model-Free Reinforcement Learning

-CSP Gym is a benchmark environment for applying reinforcement learning to crystal structure prediction (CSP).
+CSP-Gym is a benchmark environment for applying reinforcement learning to crystal structure prediction (CSP).
 The goal is to find the lowest energy configuration of a crystal by adjusting lattice parameters and atomic positions.

 ## Installation